hunyadi/md2conf/README.md

 Alternatively, use the `--generated-by GENERATED_BY` option.
 The tag takes precedence.

+### Publishing a directory

+*md2conf* allows you to convert and publish a directory of Markdown files rather than a single Markdown file if you pass a directory as `mdpath`.
+This will traverse the specified directory recursively, and synchronize each Markdown file.

+If a Markdown file doesn't yet pair up with a Confluence page, *md2conf* creates a new page and assigns a parent.
+Parent-child relationships are reflected in the navigation panel in Confluence.
+You can set a root page ID with the command-line option `-r`, which constitutes the topmost parent.
+(This could correspond to the landing page of your Confluence space.
+The Confluence page ID is always revealed when you edit a page.)
+Whenever a directory contains the file `index.md` or `README.md`, this page becomes the future parent page, and all Markdown files in this directory (and possibly nested directories) become its child pages (unless they already have a page ID).
+However, if an `index.md` or `README.md` file is subsequently found in one of the nested directories, it becomes the parent page of that directory, and any of its subdirectories.

 ### Ignoring files

 Skip files in a directory with rules defined in `.mdignore`.
 Each rule should occupy a single line.
 Rules follow the syntax of [fnmatch](https://docs.python.org/3/library/fnmatch.html#fnmatch.fnmatch).
 Specifically, `?` matches any single character, and `*` matches zero or more characters.
 For example, use `up-*.md` to exclude Markdown files that start with `up-`.
 Lines that start with `#` are treated as comments.